Probabilistic Estimation of Instantaneous Frequencies of Chirp Signals: Representing chirp signal and its instantaneous frequency using a Gaussian process

 \subsection{Chirp signal prior}

-In light of the periodic nature of chirp signals, it seems natural to think of using the periodic covariance function (see its formulation in \cite[][pp. 92]{Rasmussen2006}~or~\cite{Mackay1998}) for $C_X$ to construct the prior GP $X$ in Equation~\eqref{equ:gp-X}.
-However, this periodic covariance function is not amenable to use instantaneous frequency, as the function fails to be positive definite when its frequency parameter is time-dependent.
-Moreover, even if we have found a valid and meaningful $C_X$, the computation for obtaining the posterior distribution~\eqref{equ:posterior-goal} is demanding because the matrix inversion of the covariance matrix has cubic complexity in the number of measurements.
-Indeed there are sparse pseudo-input methods to approximate full-rank GP covariance matrix~\cite{Snelson2006, Quinonero2005unifying}, however, one must be cautious in using them for the IF estimation, since these sparse approximations introduce down-samplings.
-Moreover, the down-sampling rates are not easy to control, as their pseudo-inputs (i.e., down-sampling points) are placed by an optimisation procedure~\cite{Snelson2006}.
-In order to approximate the posterior density~\eqref{equ:posterior-goal}, one often also needs, for instance, variational Bayes~\cite{Titsias2009} or Markov Chain Monte Carlo~\cite{HMCBook2011, Emzir2020} methods which can be computationally expensive as well.
-These matters make it difficult to deal with lengthy signals, such as audio recordings.
+In light of the periodic nature of chirp signals, it is natural to use the periodic covariance function in \cite[][pp. 92]{Rasmussen2006} for $C_X$ to construct the prior GP $X$ in~\eqref{equ:gp-X}.
+However, this periodic covariance function can only deal with constant frequencies, as it may fail to be positive definite when its frequency parameter is time-dependent.
+Moreover, even after we have found a valid and meaningful $C_X$, the computations required to obtain the posterior distribution~\eqref{equ:posterior-goal} are demanding because the inversion of the covariance matrix has a cubic complexity in the number of measurements.
+Indeed there are sparse pseudo-input methods to approximate the full-rank GP covariance matrix~\cite[e.g.,][]{Snelson2006}, however, one must be cautious in using them for IF estimation, since these sparse approximations implicitly introduce down-sampling.
+Moreover, the down-sampling rates are not easy to control, as the pseudo-inputs (i.e., the decimation points) are placed by an optimisation procedure~\cite{Snelson2006}.
+In order to approximate the posterior density~\eqref{equ:posterior-goal}, we often have to use, for instance, variational Bayes or Markov chain Monte Carlo methods which can be computationally expensive as well.
+These matters make it difficult to deal with long signals, such as audio recordings.

-Therefore, we choose to construct $X$ via linear stochastic differential equations (SDEs), the solutions of which are (Markov) GPs with \emph{implicitly} defined $C_X$~\cite{Karatzas1991, Sarkka2019}.
-This relieves us from \emph{explicitly} designing a valid covariance function $C_X$ and solving the covariance matrix inversion.
-Choosing this Markov type of priors makes sense, because the desired posterior density~\eqref{equ:posterior-goal} is marginal in time (i.e., we can solve it sequentially in time without using the full covariance matrix).
+For the aforementioned reasons, we choose to construct $X$ via linear stochastic differential equations (SDEs), the solutions of which are (Markov) GPs with \emph{implicitly} defined $C_X$~\cite{Sarkka2019}.
+This relieves us from \emph{explicitly} designing a valid covariance function $C_X$ and from computing the covariance matrix inversion.
+As a result, we can compute the posterior density~\eqref{equ:posterior-goal} marginally in time without using the full covariance matrix. \looseness=-1

-To see how this SDE is formulated, let us first consider a simple class of harmonic GPs~\cite{Solin2014} that carries sinusoidal signals with a \emph{constant} frequency $f$.
-These harmonic GPs are governed by linear time-invariant SDEs of the form
+To see how the GP-SDE is formulated, let us first consider a simple class of harmonic GPs~\cite{Solin2014} that model sinusoidal signals with a \emph{constant} frequency $f$.
+These harmonic GPs are governed by a family of linear time-invariant SDEs of the form